Superd22/spectrum-bot/README.md

 });
 ```

+## How to use for your own bots
+    1. `npm install --save spectrum-bot@Superd22/spectrum-bot` to install the latest version of the api
+    2. `import { Spectrum } from "spectrum-bot"` for typescript or `const Spectrum = require("spectrum-bot");` for ES5
+    3. Follow sample code to start building your own bot

-## How to set-up/test the bot
+## How to dev
 Dependencies : nodejs.
     1. Clone/download the repo
     2. run `npm install` to download/install dependencies.
-  1. depending on your setup, you might need to install globally ts-node & typescript `npm install -g ts-node typescript`
+        a. depending on your setup, you might need to install globally ts-node & typescript `npm install -g ts-node typescript`
     3. create app/config.ts using the config.sample.ts template with the desired account
     4. (create an empty bot/cache/cookie.json)
     5. run `ts-node app/bot.ts` or its alias `npm start`to run the provided sample bot.

 ## What's implemented
-- Send an unformated text message to text lobby
+- Send a text message to text lobby (emoji + mention support)
 - Send an embed (video/link/image) text message to lobby
 - Get Lobby
 - Get User